pestrela/music/traktor/README.md

 Some other anedotic evidence on this are the [preferences freeze](https://www.native-instruments.com/forum/threads/preferences-window-freeze.328315/page-2#post-1870879), the turntable play/pause looper, the DDJ-1000SRT missing jog screens, and the HC-4500 mapping to get track details.

-As such all the latest versions of my mappings require [BOME](https://www.bome.com/products/miditranslator).
-(The older versions are Traktor-only and simpler to install).

 Specific Blog posts:
 * [a) Impossible mapping features](#Why-I-moved-to-BOME-midi-mapping-Impossible-features)
 * [b) Possible, but with major limits](#Why-I-moved-to-BOME-midi-mapping-Traktor-limits)
 * [c) BOME limits](#Some-Limitations-of-BOME-mappings)
 * [d) Future of Traktor mappings](#How-I-see-the-future-of-Traktor-mappings)

+Because of this all my latest mappings require [BOME](https://www.bome.com/products/miditranslator).\
+(The older versions do not require BOME and are simpler to install).

 ![bome_versions](pics/bome_versions.jpg?raw=true)